 English learners are tested annually on the state-approved English language proficiency assessment.
-ELPA21.
-ELPA21 with accommodations is the alternate annual assessment for ELs with significant cognitive disabilities.
-ELPA21The stateapproved English language proficiency assessments are is based on the state's English language proficiency standards and address the language demands needed to reach college and career readiness.
-ELPA21-The state-adopted English language proficiency assessment assesses the language domains of reading, writing, listening, and speaking.
+The state-approved English language proficiency assessments are based on the state's English language proficiency standards and address the language demands needed to reach college and career readiness.
+The state-adopted English language proficiency assessment assesses the language domains of reading, writing, listening, and speaking.
 The state exit criteria includes a minimum overall score on the annual state adopted English language proficiency assessment.
-The student's overall score on the annual assessments the single criterion is used to measure proficiency in English and exit the student from English language development services.
-With the exception of students who test on paper, tThe assessment is scored by the testing ELPA21 consortium's vendor and districts are notified of students' results.
+The student's overall score on the annual assessment is used to measure proficiency in English and exit the student from English language development services.
+With the exception of students who test on paper, the assessment is scored by the testing vendor and districts are notified of students' results.

 Washington State engaged a representative group of experienced educators to inform exit criteria for each grade level.
-The SEA also conducted a Contrasting Groups Study in 2023 and will use these data as well as the first two years of student data from WIDA ACCESS assessments to inform appropriate exit criteria.
-These criteria are on the OSPI English Language Proficiency Annual Assessments webpage.
-Within each of the four domains (reading, writing, listening, and speaking) there are five performance levels (1-5).
-These performance levels offer additional details as to student performance within each domain.
+The SEA also conducted a Contrasting Groups Study in 2023 and used these data as well as the first two years of student data from WIDA ACCESS assessments to inform appropriate exit criteria.